Sweden Job Search

-To be successful in your Sweden job search and getting the jobs you want, you need to prepare Sweden cover letter and Sweden CV which you must email instantly to the prospective employers selected during a job search in Sweden.
+To be successful in your Sweden job search and get the jobs you want, you need to prepare a Sweden cover letter and Sweden CV which you must email instantly to the prospective employers selected during a job search in Sweden.

-When you receive an invitation to the Sweden job interview, you may apply for a Sweden visa and Sweden work permit.
-Then prepare yourself for a job interview and take a look at Sweden dress code because how you dress is one of the most important attributes in not hired for available jobs.
+When you receive an invitation to the Sweden job interview, you may apply for a Sweden visa and a Sweden work permit.
+Then prepare yourself for a job interview and take a look at Sweden's dress code because how you dress is one of the most important attributes in not being hired for available jobs.

 Good luck with your Sweden job search!